Nakayama Miki: Persecution

 An early instance of persecution occurred in 1866, when several yamabushi monks caused a disturbance at Miki's residence and filed a complaint to the local magistrate's office regarding the activities taking place there.
 The magistrate's office questioned Miki and her followers and advised them to obtain government authorization first before continuing their activities.
 Miki's son Shūji went to the Yoshida Administrative Office of Shinto in Kyoto and received government authorization in 1867.
 However, the authorization became invalid in 1870 when the Yoshida Administrative Office was terminated by the recently installed Meiji government.

 In 1876, Miki's son Shūji obtained a license to operate a steam bath and inn as a pretense to allow more followers to gather without arousing suspicion from the police.

 Death

-Miki died on 26 January 1887.
+Miki died on 26 January 1887 (18 February in the Gregorian calendar).
 Tenrikyo was said to have 30,000 followers at the time of her death.

 The Life of Oyasama

-The Life of Oyasama, Foundress of Tenrikyo is the biography of Nakayama Miki published by Tenrikyo Church Headquarters.
+The Life of Oyasama, Foundress of Tenrikyo is the official biography of Nakayama Miki published by the Tenrikyo Church Headquarters.